 Your Safety Is Our Priority

-Duke radiologists and technologists have access to the most up-to-date technology.
+Duke technologists have access to the most up-to-date technology.
 We have over 20 CT scanners with advanced capabilities including dual-energy, dual-source, and wide-bore imaging capabilities.
 We offer screening and diagnostic procedures at both hospital and ambulatory sites.